VasylTsv/ForthX16/README.md

 A modified copy of dynamic memory support package can be found in `dynamic`.
 This brings in standard Memory-Allocation set.
 The modification was needed to fix a non-compliant issue - allocations of negative size were not properly rejected.

+The interpreter will look for file `AUTORUN.FTH` and execute it if found.

 A modified copy of Forth test suite is in `tests` - copy files from there to the file system of Commander X16 and start it with `INCLUDE RUNTESTS.FTH`.
 The current version should run all tests without errors.
 The runtime on the emulator is about 4 minutes on Commander X16 (and a LOT more on C64).

 A practically stock copy of Forth test suite is in `tests-F256` as that platform uses ASCII and does not need character hacks.

 A few examples and benchmarks are in `other` - `BENCH.FTH` and `ERASTO.FTH` are old benchmarking programs calculating primes, practically unchanged (`BENCH` had a few `ENDIF`s replaced by `THEN`s). `RC4TEST.FTH` is a sample from the [Wikipedia](https://en.wikipedia.org/wiki/Forth_(programming_language)) page, unmodified.

+## Known Issues

+The error recovery has a bug that causes to lock the interpreter in some cases.
+The cause is not clear yet and the issue seems to be random.

 ## Roadmap